floooh/oryol/code/Modules/Core/README.md

 Object creation can be optimized with object pools which prevents dynamic memory allocation per object and reduces fragmentation (but still needs to call the constructor and destructor).
 This should only be used for small objects which need to be very frequently created and destroyed (which is something that should be avoided in a game engine).
-To object pools for a class, use the OryolClassPoolAllocDecl annotation macro:
+To use object pools for a class, use the OryolClassPoolAllocDecl annotation macro:

 ```cpp